 • Continuously monitor risks for changes.

-Stage 5: Contracting and procurement
+Stage 5: Contracting and Procurement

 • Assure that contract terms such as scope, payment, confidentiality, and liability are addressed.

-Stage 6: Reporting and record keeping
+Stage 6: Reporting and Record Keeping

 • Maintain compliance by keeping detailed records.